Kenmac589/lab-analysis/analysis-notes/kinematic_analysis.md

     - very clear which regions are the ones select
     - vid 17, 18 and 20 very solid, 19 not as much

-- Currently going with vid 0, 9, 18 for plot

 ### 1yrDTRnoRosa M1 postDTX